gvcallen/parax/docs/examples/bounded_optimization.md

 # Bounded Optimization (JAXopt)

 Parax's `parax.bounded` module caters for easy extraction of bounds from models containing `parax.AbstractBounded` PyTrees (such as `parax.Constrained` and `parax.Physical` variables), while also handling raw arrays alongside them.
+This is done projecting values to a *base* space using `parax.bounded.tree_base`, and then updating the original model after optimization using `parax.bounded.tree_update`.

 Below is a minimal example demonstrating bounded optimization using `jaxopt.ScipyBoundedMinimize`.